WebKit/standards-positions/README.md

 Please [file an issue](https://github.com/WebKit/standards-positions/issues/new?template=request-for-position.yml) if you'd like us to generate a position on some web-facing API.

-For a browsable list of settled positions, see [all closed issues with a position label](https://github.com/WebKit/standards-positions/issues?q=is:issue+is:closed+label%3A%22position%3A+support%22%2C%22position%3A+neutral%22%2C%22position%3A+oppose%22%2C%22position%3A+under+consideration%22%2C%22position%3A+not+considering%22).
+For an overview of (settled) positions, see [webkit.org's Standards Positions](https://webkit.org/standards-positions/).
 For positions that pre-date this repository, see the [webkit-dev mailing list archives](https://lists.webkit.org/pipermail/webkit-dev/).

 ### Possible positions